7 Actions To Improve Loading Speed Of Your WordPress Ecommerce Website

 What exactly is ‘Minify’?

-‘Minify’ is a process of removing white spaces from the code of your HTML, CSS, and JavaScript files.
+‘Minify’ removes white spaces from the code of your HTML, CSS, and JavaScript files.

 Does it help?

-Yes, if your WordPress e-commerce website uses a lot of CSS and JavaScript files, it will definitely help to reduce the loading speed when you choose to minify.
+Yes, if your WordPress e-commerce website uses many CSS and JavaScript files, it will help reduce the loading speed when you choose to minify.

 #7 Clear Trash